douglas-gibbons/regulate/README.md

 * docker-compose.yml - [docker compose file](https://docs.docker.com/compose/) for bringing up the stack
 * .env - Environment variables for docker compose
-* regulate/ Directory to create container for "regulate" python code
+* regulate - Directory for "regulate" container which runs python code to monitor the temperature and send control requests to turn the lamp on and off
 * sketch/controller/controller.ino - Arduino code